 The dazzling self-titled effort is simultaneously more ambitious and more accessible, weaving candy-coated high harmony vocals and earworm melodies worthy of Harry Nilsson, Steely Dan’s Becker/Fagan combination and ELO mainstay Jeff Lynne into the tunes’ meticulously crafted arrangements.
 But where their ’70s prog-rock forebears would sometimes drift into ponderous pretension, songs like the ascendant opener “How Does It Make You Feel?” and the joyfully propulsive “Rolando” have an undeniably infectious vibe.

-Since celebrating the release of the album last year, the band has remained busy.
-In addition to playing its first ever run of arena shows opening for experimental metal mavericks Tool on the East Coast (introducing their eclectic sound to thousands of new fans), the band was invited to play post-punk icons Wire’s curated DRILL Festival in Los Angeles last spring and was a highlight of the Huichica Festival in Sonoma in June.
-The band headlines its first concert in Oakland in some time this Saturday night at the Starline Social Club.
-The band will be joined by like-minded experimental SF psych/surf band Kamikaze Palm Tree and keyboard player/songwriter Nico Georis.
+The band had a busy year after celebrating the release of the album in early 2017.
+In addition to playing its first ever run of arena shows opening for experimental metal mavericks Tool on the East Coast (introducing their eclectic sound to thousands of new fans), the band was invited to play post-punk icons Wire’s curated DRILL Festival in Los Angeles.
+Since then, OaFB has toured with Chris Robinson’s group revisiting his material with the Black Crowes and White Denim and was a highlight of the 10th annual Huichica Festival in Sonoma this past June.
+The band headlines its first local concert in some time this Friday night at the Eli’s Mile High Club.
+The band will be joined by Oakland-based electronic psych dance duo Watkins/Peacock with DJ Frankie Koeller playing music before and between bands.